-Ning arrives with David Li and Miyako, then leaves to bring Miyako to her parents.
-Chan explains the mission.
-Curious students and a few disciples peer into the garden area where the young boy is surrounded by a flock of birds.
+Curious students and a few disciples peer into the garden area where David is surrounded by a flock of birds.
 There must be fifty pigeons.
-They keep a short distance away as a Boreal owl settles in on David’s shoulder.
+They keep a short distance away as a Boreal owl settles on his shoulder.
 A Peregrine falcon pair lands in front of him.

-He strokes the birds’ heads, students marvel at the sight, fascinated by the boy’s facility with the normally cautious animals.
+He strokes the birds’ heads, students marvel at the sight, fascinated by his facility with the normally cautious animals.

 David turns to the owl on his shoulder, it is clear there a message is being delivered.
 Then he gently strokes the two falcons, they fly off together.
 The pigeons wait for instruction.
 When David is finished, the flock arises as one, circles the monastery, and like a starburst, fly off in all directions.